ishita-guptaa/COSC310-Individual/README.md

 # SportsBot

 This is a sportsBot!
-A bot that allows the user to gain knowledge on sports topics ranging between hockey, baseball, and basketball!
+A bot that allows the user to gain knowledge on sports topics ranging between hockey, baseball, football, and basketball!

 Instructions:
 1. Make sure Python and VsCode are both installed.
 2. Install required libraries (Chatterbot).
-To install the libraries, go on your terminal (cmd) and type in "pip install chatterbot" and then "pip install chatterbot_corpus".
+To install the libraries, go on your terminal (cmd) and type in `pip install chatterbot` and then `pip install chatterbot_corpus`.
+3. Install the wikipedia and google translate APIs by typing `pip install Wikipedia-API` and `pip install googletrans==4.0.0-rc1`
-3. Clone the repo to your computer using git clone https://github.com/310-Group2/convo_agent.
+4. Clone the repo to your computer using git clone https://github.com/310-Group2/convo_agent.
-4. Once it has been cloned, open up VS Code and run!
+5. Once it has been cloned, open up VS Code and run!

 Explaining the code: